miker704/Strife/patches2.md

     - The orginal delete friendship function that now handles friend status of 3 in server user options modal now closes the modal and opens the confirm delete friend modal to confirm the deletion of the friend.
     - The orginal block user function in server user options modal now closes the modal and opens the confirm block request modal to confirm blocking the user.
     - Add Server user options modal to be rendered by a function in server members list component.
+    - Add Server user options modal to be rendered by a function in dm server members list component.

 ## Backend Changes